 “I trust the process was done well,” Lee said.

 Lee pointed out that Hall chose the electric chair over lethal injection — an option allowed inmates in the state who were convicted of crimes before January 1999.

 “That particular inmate’s desire, his choice in which type of execution — he made that choice and they carried that out professionally,” Lee said.

-The Republican governor had decided against delaying Hall's execution after being asked by the prisoner's legal team for more time to pursue questions about a possible biased juror who helped hand down the original death sentence in the early 1990s.
+Lee, a Republican, had decided against delaying Hall's execution after being asked by the prisoner's legal team for more time to pursue questions about a possible biased juror who helped hand down the original death sentence in the early 1990s.